wndhydrnt/saturn-bot/docs/task/actions/script.md

 saturn-bot sets the current working directory of the script to the checkout of a repository.

-The script has access to the environment variable `TASK_DIR`, which contains the absolute path to the directory that contains the task file.
+The script has access to the environment variable `TASK_DIR`, which is set to the absolute path to the directory that contains the task file.
 It allows the script to load additional files stored next to the task file.